Konstantina Strantzali

-Konstantina Strantzali (born 16 September 2001) is a retired Greek footballer who played as a midfielder for PAOK and the Greece national team.
+Konstantina Strantzali (born 16 September 2001) is a Greek former footballer who played as a midfielder for PAOK, OFI and the Greece national team.

+Club career

 In August 2024, she joined OFI before announcing her retirement a few months later.

 International career

 Strantzali made her debut for the Greece national team on 27 October 2020, against Ukraine.
 She competed in the 2022 and 2025 UEFA Women's Euro qualifying, and the 2023 FIFA Women's World Cup qualification.